Update Your Last Commit Without Changing the Message

 —

-I do that more often than I’d like.
+I do that more often than I would like.

 git commit --amend --no-edit

-Let’s say you committed your changes locally, but before pushing, you realize you forgot to update the version number.
-No need to make a new commit, just stage the file again and run:
+Let’s say you committed your changes locally but before pushing you realize you forgot to update the version number.
+You don’t need to make a new commit, just stage the file again and run:

 git add .